KarimElgammal/analytics_cup_research/docs/methodology.md

 - **StatsBomb**: Measures EXECUTION - did this pass create a chance?
 - **SkillCorner**: Measures POTENTIAL - how many teammates ahead?

 Alvarez's key pass ability is about **decision-making and execution**, which tracking data can't directly capture.
-I compensate by weighting `danger_rate` higher (18%) - entries leading to shots is the closest proxy.
+The `danger_rate` feature (entries leading to shots) is the closest proxy.

 ---